What is Cocaine?

-Cocaine is the second most frequently used illegal drug in the world today.
-Primarily developed for medicinal purposes and found in many medications, the United States government made cocaine illegal in 1922 after thousands of deaths were reported.
+Cocaine is a highly addictive stimulant derived from the coca plant and is the second most frequently used illegal drug in the world today.
+Primarily developed for medicinal purposes and found in many medications, cocaine was well known for its numbing abilities.
+For many years, it was used as a local anesthetic for particular surgeries, as well as an antidote for nausea, tooth pain and sinus pain.
+In the late 1800’s, cocaine was also a main ingredient for Coca-Cola.
+Eventually, cocaine’s addictive qualities became apparent to the medical profession and pharmaceutical companies.
+The United States government made cocaine illegal in 1922 after thousands of deaths were reported.
 It became popular again in the 1970s and ’80s for the quick high people received after taking the drug.
 A popular form of cocaine is crack which is smoked.
 By removing the hydrochloride, cocaine turns from a powder form into a harder, “rock” form.
 Cocaine can also be put into a syringe and injected.
 In any form, cocaine is a deadly drug that kills tens of thousands of Americans every year.

 Signs & Symptoms of Cocaine Use

-- Runny/Inflamed Nose– Often times a cocaine users nose will appear red and inflamed.
-Because of the damage to the nasal cavity nosebleeds also occur.
+- Runny/Inflamed Nose– Snorting is the most common form for consuming cocaine.
+Often times a cocaine user’s nose will appear red and inflamed and constant sniffling may also occur.
+Furthermore, due to the damage cocaine creates within the nasal cavity, nosebleeds are common.

 - Tooth Decay– Known as “crack mouth,” the teeth decay because of the chemical on the teeth and also lack of personal hygiene.